 In addition, challenging goals offer opportunities for learning and growth.
 Learning and growth are usually more interesting than mindless repetition, making challenging goals more motivating.
 However, if a goal is too hard or disproportionately challenging compared to the expected reward, motivation drops to zero.10

 However much the benefits of setting difficult goals, the benefits of actually completing your goals are much larger.
 The more often you complete your goals, the greater your confidence and expectations of future success.
 The less often you complete your goals, the less your confidence and the greater your expectations of future failure.
-Expectations of future failure poisons motivation, so don’t push too hard.
+Expectations of future failure poison motivation, so don't push too hard.

-Approach vs. Avoidance
+Goal Setting: Approach vs. Avoidance

 Approach goals seek to expend effort in order to acquire a positive outcome (beauty, wealth, food).
 Avoidance goals seek to expend effort in order to avoid a negative outcome (lung cancer, debt, embarrassment).
 In all cases, a goal can be conceptualized as either approach or avoidance, giving you total control over this dimension.